About 65 vehicles involved in 3 interstate crashes in Centre County due to snow squalls

-Snow squalls in Centre County contributed to three multiple-vehicle crashes forcing closures on Interstates 80 and 99.
+Snow squalls on Friday in Centre County contributed to three multiple-vehicle crashes forcing closures on Interstates 80 and 99.
 About 65 vehicles were involved.

 At about 11:30 a.m., a crash between Exit 133 (Kylertown in Clearfield County) and Exit 144 (Snow Shoe) eastbound on I-80 involved about 25 vehicles, said Garnet Ninosky, safety press officer for the state Department of Transportation.